 If you’re the piano student who listens, follows instructions and basically does what your teacher asks you to, and are getting nowhere, then this post is for you.

 A student like this came to his piano lesson the other day.
 He’d been practising at home, but it really didn’t sound like it, as not much had been accomplished during that time.

+The set-up and placement of the piano at home may be the cause of disturbances during practise, or the cause of infrequent practise.
 In most Indian homes, the piano is placed in the hall-cum-living room.
 Unlike with the violin or guitar, the pianist cannot just take his/her instrument to another room when there are guests.
-So learning to get quality practise done often means learning to manage disturbances.
+SoContinue reading “Minimising Piano Practise Disturbances”

 Your piano teacher says you’re not doing well This is a student who wants progress.
 He/she is an older student, teen or adult, who is not content to learn lots of beginner level repertoire.
 Who comes to class having put a lot of effort into what is currently being worked on.
 But this student isn’tContinue reading “The biggest practise mistake piano students make”